m4ntr4r4m4/m4ntr4r4m4/README.md

 ### Hi there 👋

+My Name's AbdelGhani Hammoud, I am a 42 starfleet Cadet.
+I consider myself Computers friend from very young age, also i love music, photography and handmade stuff. "like MR GARAK (ST DS9) I am a man of many talents". and because i ve been living on Ferenginar I learned the the Holy Rules of acquisition revised by the Grand Nagus Quark.
+"A wise man can hear profit in the wind."
+Rule #22, that's why i launched a startup just after high school not a big deal, just the usual commerce.

 <!--
 **m4ntr4r4m4/m4ntr4r4m4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.